profullstack/transcoder/README.md

     - `video`: Video stream information (codec, resolution, fps, etc.)
     - `audio`: Audio stream information (codec, sample rate, channels, etc.)

+### transcodeAudio(inputPath, outputPath, [options])

+Transcodes an audio file to another format with various enhancements.
+Can also extract audio from video files.

+**Parameters:**

+- `inputPath` (string): Path to the input audio or video file
+- `outputPath` (string): Path where the transcoded audio will be saved
+- `options` (object, optional): Transcoding options or preset name
+  - Can include a `preset` property with one of the predefined audio presets
+  - Can include audio enhancement options like normalize, fadeIn, fadeOut, etc.

+**Returns:**

+- Promise that resolves with an object containing:
+  - `outputPath` (string): Path to the transcoded audio
+  - `emitter` (TranscodeEmitter): Event emitter for progress tracking
+  - `metadata` (Object, optional): Audio metadata extracted from the input file
+    - `format`: Format information (duration, size, bitrate, etc.)
+    - `audio`: Audio stream information (codec, sample rate, channels, etc.)

+### transcodeImage(inputPath, outputPath, [options])

+Transcodes an image file to another format with various transformations.

+**Parameters:**

+- `inputPath` (string): Path to the input image file
+- `outputPath` (string): Path where the transcoded image will be saved
+- `options` (object, optional): Transcoding options or preset name
+  - Can include a `preset` property with one of the predefined image presets
+  - Can include transformation options like resize, rotate, crop, etc.

+**Returns:**

+- Promise that resolves with an object containing:
+  - `outputPath` (string): Path to the transcoded image
+  - `emitter` (TranscodeEmitter): Event emitter for progress tracking
+  - `metadata` (Object, optional): Image metadata extracted from the input file
+    - `format`: Format information (size, format name, etc.)
+    - `image`: Image information (width, height, codec, etc.)

+### transcodeImageBatch(items, [globalOptions])

+Transcodes multiple images in batch with shared global options.

+**Parameters:**

+- `items` (Array<Object>): Array of objects with input, output, and options properties
+  - Each item must have `input` and `output` properties
+  - Each item can have an optional `options` property for image-specific options
+- `globalOptions` (object, optional): Global options applied to all items

+**Returns:**

+- Promise that resolves with an object containing:
+  - `successful` (Array): Array of successfully transcoded images with metadata
+  - `failed` (Array): Array of failed operations with error messages

 ### generateThumbnails(inputPath, outputDir, [options])

 Generates thumbnails from a video file without transcoding.